FrancoSpeziali/db-wizards/README.md

 We have our schemas and models all setup, but we need data!

-1. Using the `/magic-spell` route (setup in the file `Routes/magic-spell.js`), create an endpoint which will allow the user to create a spell via JSON from a POST request.
+1. Using the `/magic-spell` route (setup in the file `routes/magic-spell.js`), create an endpoint which will allow the user to create a spell via JSON from a POST request.
    - I would suggest the path `/create` (which together with the route would be `/magic-spell/create`) but feel free to use a path of your choosing, if you so wish.

    - This endpoint should create a new spell in the database

 2. Create at least 1 spell into your database

 > Use your imagination!

+## Task 13 - Upload spell data

+Upload the file `./data/MagicSpells.json` into your magic spells collection

+## Task 14 - Create an endpoint to return all magic spells

+We would like our client to view all spells in the database

+Using the `/magic-spell` route, create an endpoint which will allow the user to view all spells in the database
+- I would suggest the path `/all`

+- This endpoint should return all spells in the database

-## Task 13 - Create an endpoint to return all magic spell schools
+## Task 15 - Create an endpoint to return all magic spell schools

 You may have noticed that while trying to test your create magic spell endpoint, you had trouble with the spell schools (remember, you used an `enum` here to validate against an array of strings)